Absolute Galapagos (Grand Daphne)

 Included Activities:

 Shake off any early morning doziness with a trip to Leon Dormido (Kicker Rock).
 This basalt crater rises 150 metres above the water and is divided into two parts by a narrow channel.
-Cruise through the channel as nesting seabirds flank the boat, tropicbirds soar overhead, marine iguanas swim about and sea lions lounge on the water.
-Snorkelling here gives you the chance to see Galapagos sharks, sea turtles and an incredible biodiversity of invertebrates living in the rock.
+Cruise around kicker rock as nesting seabirds flank the boat, tropicbirds soar overhead and sea lions lounge by the water.
+Next, spend some time snorkelling at Cerro Brujo, providing opportunities to see Galapagos sharks and sea turtles.
+Or perhaps enjoy the beautiful beach with a leisurely walk to photograph the interesting sea lions who can often be seen at this location.

 Later, sail to Puerto Baquerizo Moreno on the island of San Cristobal.
 Some passengers will be leaving and others joining the group today, so you have some free time to explore the town of San Cristobal.
 In the afternoon you will visit the San Cristobal Interpretation Centre, which brings the history and geography of the archipelago to life, from its volcanic origins to the present day.
 If there’s time, your guide may be able to organise an optional visit to the highlands of San Cristobal, for a chance to see giant tortoises in the wild.
 The price of this optional activity depends on the number of passengers attending.
 Relaxing on the beach is a great option for those who don’t wish to partake in this excursion.